[Opinion] The unheralded success story of Ukraine's cyber-defences

 A few days before Russia's invasion, public authorities in Ukraine facilitated the migration of national data to the public cloud from servers operating entirely within the country.

-Carried out with the help of a few technological giants, this move has proven to be significant.
+Carried out with the help of a few technological giant, this move has proven to be significant.
 It enabled the protection of critical data and has since played a considerable role in provision of services to the Ukrainian citizens, by allowing secure access to national databases.

 Join EUobserver today